dozius/TwisterSister/docs/README.md

 #### Notes

 - The color palette on the Twister is very limited.
 Colors are matched as closely as possible.

+- Pinned colors:
+  - OFF: nothing
+  - RED: track is pinned
+  - YELLOW: device is pinned
+  - GREEN: both track and device are pinned

 - If a device or parameter does not exist in the current context then the corresponding lights will be off.